-- Large piece of poster paper or newsprint - Using blue marker, draw and color a river on the paper, as shown below.
-Divide the stream in half down the middle and crosswise into sections.
-Each section should include a bit of river and black space to allow room for students' drawings.
-The number of sections should correspond with the number of students or groups of students
+- Using a blue pencil or crayon, draw and color a river on the poster paper, as shown below. - Divide the stream in half down the middle and crosswise into sections (see dashed lines).
+Each section should include a bit of river and blank space to allow room for students' drawings.
+The number of sections should correspond with the number of students or groups of students working together. - Number the sections on one side of the river in sequential order, placing numbers in the upper-left hand corners and repeat for the other side. - Cut out the sections of the stream.